dsprincess/powerBI-projects/README.md

 I remember I was just starting out in data visualization during that time and decided to try my newly acquired skills.

 **Spotify Analysis**
-In this dashboard, I reviewed the streaming trends for the music platform Spotify.
+In this dashboard, I reviewed the streaming trends for the online music streaming platform Spotify.
 I also made a list for the top songs based on the number of streams and based on the average position in the charts.
 From these, I was able to get insights as to what songs Filipinos loved during 2017 to 2022.
 Lastly, artists were ranked per popularity score and number of followers.
 A few Filipino artist made it on the top.